Nickolette Driesse

-Nickolette Taylor Driesse (born 8 November 1994) is a Puerto Rican professional footballer who plays as a midfielder for the Puerto Rico women's national team.
+Nickolette Taylor Driesse (born November 8, 1994) is a professional footballer who plays as a midfielder.
+Born in the mainland United States, she plays for the Puerto Rico women's national team.
 She last played for ŽNK Split in the Croatian First Division.
 In May 2019, Driesse was appointed as head coach of Northern Highlands girls soccer team.

 Early years

 Driesse grew up in Wayne, New Jersey and attended Wayne Hills High School, where she scored 88 goals and notched 46 assists.
 She was nominated all-League, all-County and all-State each of the four years that she played for Wayne Hills HS.
 Driesse was named All-County Player of the Year as a sophomore and was also nominated All-State Player of the Year as a junior.
 In 2012, she was included in the first team ESPN High School All-America.